Ents24/public-api-docs/blueprint/blueprint.md

                     "description": "URL for the web page for the venue on ents24.com", "type": "string"
                   },
-                  "viewsOnEnts24": {
-                    "description": "The number of unique vistors to this venue's page on Ents24", "type": "integer"
-                  },
                   "fansOnEnts24": {
                     "description": "The number of Ents24 users tracking updates and announcements for this venue", "type": "integer"